-The ability to seal or expunge your criminal record will depend on many factors.
+It’s always a good idea to have any criminal record sealed or expunged when you can.
+But the ability to seal or expunge your record will depend on a few things.
 Firstly, no one is entitled to a seal or expunction.
-You have to qualify.
-Then you must petition and go before a Judge to see if he or she will allow it.
-It is within their discretion.
-Technically, you don’t need to have an attorney to accomplish this process – but it is preferable as the process can be frustrating.
+You have to qualify and apply.
+Then you must formally file a petition and go before a Judge to see if he or she will allow it.
+It is within their discretion, which means if they think you deserve it, they may allow it.
+Technically, you don’t need to have an attorney to accomplish this process – but having a lawyer will increase your chances of doing it right.

-The first step in getting your record sealed or expunged is determining whether or not you qualify for one.
-If you have ever been convicted of any criminal offense, you are ineligible for a seal or expunction.
+The first step in getting your record sealed or expunged is determining whether or not you qualify to apply.
+If you have ever been convicted of any criminal offense, unfortunately you are ineligible for a seal or expunction.

 Example: When you were 18, you were caught stealing a CD from a music store.
 You went to court and resolved it with some probation and a withhold of adjudication.
 At this point, you probably qualify for a seal.
+If the case was dropped, you can apply to have it expunged.
 However, if you get a DUI or are convicted of any other offense, you cannot have any part of your record sealed or expunged – ever.

 Certain offenses are ineligible for sealing or expunction.
 Requests for sealing or expunging of such a criminal history record will be denied even if the adjudication of guilt was withheld.
 Examples of such offenses are child abuse, arson, manslaughter, home invasion robbery and certain domestic violence offenses.